Montana Smokefree Housing

 - Provide information to local Housing Authorities and rent-restricted, multi-unit housing owners and managers, local decision-making bodies and community stakeholders to help initiate the process of policy creation or revision.

 - Assist with policy formation or revision and the development of an implementation plan.

 - Supply sample communication materials and media.

 - Identify signage needs and provide free signs for the campus.
-Please print and fill out our signage needs survey and we will notify the Tobacco Prevention Specialist in your area to contact you.
+Please print and fill out our and we will notify the Tobacco Prevention Specialist in your area to contact you.

 - Offer strategies to enhance compliance and support for the new policy.

 - Provide educational tools and materials that can be used for tenant education.